stefbekir/bioc8145/Sheffield_Week5/refgenie_tutorial.md

 bowtie2 -p 4 -x $(refgenie seek -c refgenie.yaml hg38/bowtie2_index) -1 fastq/tutorial_r1.fastq.gz -2 fastq/tutorial_r2.fastq.gz -S aligned.sam
 ```

+The advanrage of this is that we don't have to keep track of the path to the index because refgenie manages it for us.
+An entire lab group could use 1 refgenie config, so that a single copy of all the reference resources can be immediately used by all lab members.

 *Answer bonus question (optional)*